johnkhub/Core/Service/NOTES.md

  8. The final changes are in `CoreAssetWriterImpl`.
 Unless you need to execute something other than simple update/insert statements using simple data types you should not need to make any changes here.

+# Adding a Kv sub-type

+ > Similar to the above

  # Imports

  1. If asset_id column set, then we do an update?
+ 2. Add asset_report_view to liquibase
+    * Add a view to show the num links of a specific external type
+    * Use this view to add counts of emis to view - **this can be gotten from the report view**
+    * Add a view to show the num tags of a specific type

- # Known problem that came out
+ # Known problems that came out

  * After creating but before restoring the db, we need to install the extensions manually?
  * There were asset entries in both envelope and facility for the same asset - how can we impose a db constraint avoid this
- * We need a delete function to clear out all the various tables.
-     * One for the core tables
-     * Other ones for the extensions?
+ *

+ * The DTPW view does not seem to show everything it should - maybe when there are holes in the path?
+Definitely an issue with Land Parcels
+ * Especially the LPI import had lost of issue with whitespace around values and space/empty strings instead of blanks

+ ## In progress
   * Must now ensure validation on the paths in the core all codes in the path need to exist
       * Can probably implement a function to validate the path as part of a trigger?
       * This might imply that we need to insert entries in path order so parent is always created before child - implies sorting
   * Need a mechanism to find garbage in the database
       * Assets linked to multiple sub-types as mentioned above
       * Assets with invalid paths as mentioned above

- * The DTPW view does not  seem to show everything it should - maybe when there are holes in the path?
-Definitely an issue with Land Parcels
- * Especially the LPI import had lost of issue with whitespace around values and space/empty strings instead of blanks
+ ## Done
   * Responsible dept made nullable
   * Length LPI column now 26 and check constraint to check exactly 21 characters was removed
+  * We need a delete function to clear out all the various tables - as an internal tool
+      * One for the core tables
+      * Other ones for the extensions?